CangaRouter/ExGas/docs/IntegrationApiTestReport.md

 # Coverage of Non Functional Requirements

-No avaiable framework can tests non functional requirements NFR2 could be tested, but backend performance is  insufficent to estimate total performance
+No avaiable framework can tests non functional requirements.

+NFR2 could be tested, but backend performance is  insufficent to estimate total performance.